jodhernandezbe/EoL4Chem/README.md

 ## Using Git Large File Storage (git-lfs)

-You must use git lfs in order to retrieve all the files and save them in your computer.
-Take a look at the [.gitattributes](https://github.com/jodhernandezbe/EoL4Chem/blob/main/.gitattributes) file to see the list of files pushed using git-lfs command.
+You can use git-lfs if you prefer to get the [TRI_SRS_FRS_CompTox_RETDF_2018_EoL.csv](https://drive.google.com/file/d/1ThOQUhq4Qcv-rp7SHFT41uNfMw5iFUco/view?usp=sharing) and [Uses_information.csv](https://drive.google.com/file/d/1qsA7PkV3T6zV_LBer_FpYYsKUKLLZg_3/view?usp=sharing) or you can download the files using the shared links.

 ## Creating conda virtual environment